For your convenience, many of the products I link too are affiliate links which means I may earn money if you purchase a product I recommend.

 - How to Create a Percentage-Based Budget

-Anytime you are saving for a specific goal, I always recommend putting the funds in a completely separate account.
+Anytime you are saving for a specific goal, you will be most successful if you put the funds in a completely separate account.
 Preferably one at a completely separate bank.
-You don’t want to be tempted to pull funds.
+You don’t want to be tempted to pull funds for random emergencies, that aren’t really emergencies.

-3. Automate the saving process as much as possible
+3. Automate the house saving process as much as possible

 This can be accomplished in multiple ways.
 Contact your works HR department and request that a dollar amount or a set percentage be put into your new account when you are paid.